Are you looking for some top free racing tips to make you some extra cash but don’t know which ones to go for? We may be able to help.

 10. Betting Bias

 Perhaps not quite as well known as the two above, but Betting Bias offers excellent free tips from a team of professional gamblers.

-Since starting in 2011, they have taken an extraordinary 1300 points profit off the bookies at a return on investment of 18%.
+Since starting in 2011, they have taken an excellent 1500 points profit off the bookies at a return on investment of 16%.
 Whilst this has been across a range of sports, horse racing is a key part of their portfolio.